Skriv ut Lukk vindu

 Job prospectives

-Successfully qualified candidates can acquire jobs in a range of Norwegian businesses that contribute technical products and services within aerospace technology, but also wirhin fields as subsea engineering, systems engineering, or robotics and automation.
-The program also provides a basis for working with project managament and marketing, or teaching in technical subjects at Bachelor's level.
-The program also qualifies for doctoral studies in related fielsds.
+Successfully qualified candidates can acquire jobs in a range of Norwegian businesses, which contribute technical products and services within aerospace and satellite technology, but also within fields as subsea engineering, systems engineering, or robotics and automation.

 Access to further studies

-After graduation from the master program in Aerospace Control Engineering, the candidates may pursue PhD studies at UiT campus Narvik in within the field of Engineering Science and Technology - or other faculties at UiT within fields such as engineering cybernetics, communications or aeronautics.
+After graduation from the master program in Aerospace Engineering, the candidates may pursue PhD studies at UiT campus Narvik in within the field of Engineering Science and Technology - or other faculties at UiT within fields such as engineering cybernetics, communications or aeronautics.